What is your previous work experience?

 Corporate Sustainability, Corporate Social Responsibility, Private-Public Partnerships, Consulting, Renewable Energy

 Nicholas School of the Environment

 Certificate in Environmental Entrepreneurship

 Walter White Buckley Jr. Public Service Scholar

-Assisted low-income, first generation, and underrepresented students find their way to colleges that serve them well.
+Mentored low-income, first generation, and underrepresented students and their families as they transitioned from high school to college.
 Provided one-on-one admissions and financial aid assistance.
-Committed to continuous improvement, sharing of best practices, and assisted in the assessment of the program.
+Committed to continuous improvement, sharing of best practices, and AmeriCorps program assessment.
 Increased college applications submissions by 75% and FAFSA submissions by 20% in one year of service.
 2014-2016

 Inspired others to care about conservation through educational programs.
 Helped prepare and co-lead weekly, hands-on environmental education programs for children and families.
 Collaborated to establish program logistics, promotion, curriculum development, and the creation of educational materials.
 2014

 Jennette’s Pier Education Intern, NC Department of Environment and Natural Resources, Nags Head, NC